 Any Downsides?
 Compared to the UK the green spaces, parks and play parks weren’t particularly notable but there’s plenty other things to do with family.

-If you like what you read then don’t miss a post.
-Enter your email address into the Follow box and click Follow.
+If you like Turin with Kids then don’t miss a post, simply subscribe on the homepage.
 Or join the conversation on Facebook.
 Email any queries or opportunities to firstname.lastname@example.org.